-A huge array of sea creatures make their home in seagrass meadows, from large dugongs, manatees, sharks and turtles to tiny seahorses, pipefish, shrimps and octopus.
+Many sea creatures make their home in seagrass meadows.
+From large dugongs, manatees, sharks and turtles to tiny seahorses, shrimps and octopus.
 Look closely and you’ll find a vast collection of commercially important fish and crustacea.

 What’s more, these meadows offer the perfect habitat for young fish who use the leaves to shelter from predators.
 Seagrass is the nursery of the ocean.
-There is now global recognition that seagrasses are vital habitats for supporting fisheries, both as nursery grounds and feeding grounds, as well as playing a vital role in the lifecycle of those charismatic threatened species which feature on all divers’ bucket lists.
+There is now global recognition about the importance of seagrass as a habitat for supporting fisheries.

 A barracuda stalks prey in a seagrass meadow in Dry Tortugas National Park, Florida.